back

 MENU

 Many of the organizations are mounting temporary or permanent exhibitions and implementing programs that draw on their extensive collections and enhance and complement their current activities.
 Some museums and historic sites are showcasing particular religious traditions or specific historical periods or exploring religious themes or practices.
 Others are interpreting religious life in particular geographic regions.
 Recognizing the need to establish a firm footing for the interpretation of religion within their ongoing activities, many organizations are building endowments to fund permanent staff positions or ongoing programs focused on religion.
-Explore these grantees and their projects below.
+Explore the organizations and their projects below.

 Round One Grantees